Bootcamp74/Weather-Dashboard/README.md

-# Five Day weather forcast
+# Five Day weather forecast
 ## Description
 5 day weather forecaster is an application that displays the weather for any city the user requests.
 The current weather is displayed in a large, centered block along with five cards that display the anticipated weather for the next five days under the main box.